 The president said that the University knows how to do this in partnership with community colleges that are eager to partner with the University and indicated that a student could complete a college education by first graduating from high school, then attending a community college where the student would perform well academically, then transfer into the Global Campus' baccalaureate completion degree program.
 He said that he thought it a moral imperative that the University do this since it knows how to do so; however, the Global Campus needs to be able to create the required programs.
 The president said that the Global Campus would also serve the needs of residential and commuter students much more effectively by giving them access to Global Campus courses to fulfill certain requirements that lend themselves well to quality online courses, and permit them to graduate in four years.
 The president concluded with two observations.
 First, he said that there is nothing fundamentally new or radical required to offer a highly affordable, accessible quality education to qualified students and stated that faculty members, both tenure-track and supplemental faculty, have proudly demonstrated that online education can be quality education and that community colleges are already an important source of students to the three campuses.
 For example, Parkland College is the number one feeder school to the Urbana campus; he also said that tenure system faculty, along with supplemental faculty, educate students at our campuses today, with supplemental faculty especially important in undergraduate education.
 Second, the president said that increasing access has always been a vital but difficult subject at the University of Illinois, and that increasing access is often seen as a threat to current quality and the value of degrees; yet, UIC has not detracted from the stature of the Urbana campus.
 He noted that the same is true of UIS vis-à-vis Urbana and UIC.
 He stated that membership in the University of Illinois family raises the quality of each campus.
 In addition, he stated that each University of Illinois campus offers an educational choice, not an echo, relative to the others.
-He stated that the Global Campus will set high quality standards in online education and increase the choices offered by the University of Illinois.
+He stated that the Global campus will set high quality standards in online education and increase the choices offered by the University of Illinois.

-President White then asked Professor Elliot Kaufman, chair of the Executive Committee of the Chicago Senate, and chair of the University Senates Conference, to comment.
-Professor Kaufman noted that President White discussed plans for the Global Campus at the September 11, 2008, Board meeting and one month later the campuses submitted responses.
+President White then asked Professor Elliot Kaufman, chair of the Executive Committee of the Chicago senate, and chair of the University Senates for the Global Campus at the September 11, 2008, Board meeting and one month later the campuses submitted responses.
 He said that the Springfield campus proposed that more resources be made available to expand UIS Online, and not develop the Global Campus; the Chicago campus supported accreditation of the Global Campus and offered assistance to the Global Campus for the two years required to achieve accreditation; the University Senates Conference did not reach consensus on the matter, and noted criticisms; and the Urbana Senate defeated a resolution from its Executive Committee that was supportive of the recommendation for accreditation of the Global Campus, with qualifications.
-Professor Kaufman stated that he was commenting from the perspective of one faculty member and he believes the Global Campus is needed and separate accreditation is necessary.
-He said that it would be unfortunate if the University were not to pursue further development of the Global Campus.
-He said he saw this as a moral imperative embedded in the University's mission.